jespi14/IOS-PreWork/README.md

 Submitted by: Javier Espinzoa

-Weather App is an app that can change colors of the background when the change color button is hit
+Weather App is an app that can change the colors of the background when the change color button is hit

-Time spent: 1 hours spent in total
+Time spent: 3 hours spent in total

 ## Required Feature

 The following **required** functionality is completed:

-- [X] Users are see a screen with three labels and a button
+- [X] Users see a screen with three labels and a button
 - [X] Tapping the button changes the screen color to a random color

 ## Video Walkthrough